succinctlabs/sp1-contract-call/README.md

 ## Overview

 This library (`sp1-contract-call`, or `sp1-cc` for short), provides developers with a simple interface to efficiently generate a ZKP of Ethereum smart contract execution offchain, that can be verified cheaply onchain for ~280k gas.
 This enables developers to verifiably run very expensive Solidity smart contract calls and be able to use this information in their smart contracts.
-Developers simply specific their Solidity function interface in Rust using the [`alloy_sol_types`](https://docs.rs/alloy-sol-types/latest/alloy_sol_types/) library and can write an SP1 program to generate these proofs.
-Lets check out an example below:
+Developers simply specific their Solidity function interface in Rust using the [`alloy_sol_macro`](https://docs.rs/alloy-sol-macro/latest/alloy_sol_macro/) library and can write an SP1 program to generate these proofs.
+Let's check out an example below:

 ### Client

-First, we create a Rust program that runs the Solidity smart contract call, using the `alloy_sol` interface, the contract address and the caller address.
+First, we create a Rust program that runs the Solidity smart contract call, using the `alloy_sol_macro` interface, the contract address and the caller address.
 This is known as a "client" program and it is run inside SP1 to generate a ZKP of the smart contract call's execution.

 In this example, we use the `slot0` function to fetch the current price of the UNI/WETH pair on the UniswapV3 pool.
 The code below is taken from `examples/uniswap/client/main.rs` which contains all of the code needed for the SP1 client program.